1980is/rhcsa-9/Containers.md

 See "Auto-Start Containers" section above.

-### Non-root User Mappings
+### Bind Mounting in Rootless Containers

-To bind-mount directories for rootless containers find the UID of the user that runs the main application with ``podman inspect imagename``
+To bind-mount directories for rootless containers find the UID of the user that runs the main application with ``podman inspect imagename`` or ``podman exec containername grep UID /etc/passwd`` if it's already running.

-``podman unshare chown user:grp directoryname`` to set the container UID as the owner of the directory on the host.
-The directory name **must be** in the user home directory because otherwise it wouldn't be a part of the user namespace!
+``podman unshare chown user:grp directoryname`` to set the container UID as the owner of the directory on the host that will be mounted in the container.
+The directory name **must be in the user home directory** because otherwise it wouldn't be a part of the user namespace!

 Use ``podman unshare cat /proc/self/uid_map`` to verify mapping.

 Verify the mapped user is the owner on the host using ``ls -ld /directoryname``

-### Port Mapping

-To set appropriate directory ownership on bind-mounted directories for rootless containers, additional work is required.
-First, find the UID of the user that runs the main application.
-You may be able to find this using ``podman inspect imagename`` otherwise use, ``podman exec containername grep username /etc/passwd``

-Use ``podman unshare chown nn:nn directoryname to set the container UID as the owner of the directory on the host.``

-Notice that directory name **must be in the user home directory** because otherwise it wouldn't be part of the user namespace.

-Use ``podman unshare cat /proc/self/uid_map`` to verify mapping.

-Verify the mapped user is owner on the host, using ``ls -ld /directoryname``

-#### Bind Mounting in Rootless Containers

-# FIX THIS MISSING CONTENT
+#### Steps

+``podman run -d -p 3206:3206 --name armdb -v /home/student/armdb:/var/lib/mysql:Z -e MYSQL_ROOT_PASSWORD=123456 registry.access.redhat.com/rhscl/mariadb-100-rhel7``

 1. Run as non-root user
 2. ``podman run -d --name armann-db -e MYSQL_ROOT_PASSWORD=123456``